 Social Justice Initiatives (SJI) is responsible for professional development, career services, and community building for Columbia Law School students interested in public interest, government, and legal volunteer work.
 It also oversees the academic externship program and the pro bono programs.

-While the Office of Graduate Legal Studies provides academic and personal support to LL.M. and J.S.D. students, the Office of Student Services provides many services that are also useful to students in the Graduate Legal Studies program.
+While the Office of Graduate Degree Programs provides academic and personal support to LL.M. and J.S.D. students, the Office of Student Services provides many services that are also useful to students in the the Graduate Degree Program.
 Staffed by a team of student-focused professionals, the Office of Student Services is available to support students by offering academic and other counseling, working with student organizations and journals, planning programs and events, assisting students with housing, coordinating health and wellness programs, mentoring, and serving as a resource and sounding board for students as they navigate their way through Law School.

 - Counseling and Psychological Services